-Of particular importance to the technique and learning how to do self abdominal massage, the left and right Iliac regions which lie underneath the left and right lumbar regions contain digestive related organs.
-The central quadrants in the lower part of the stomach is called the hypogastric region this area can contain small intestines but largely begins to contain more pelvic organs and in women the upper part of the uterus may sometimes be palpable here and occasionally a distended bladder may be palpable in this region as well.
+Of particular importance to the technique and learning how to do self abdominal massage, the left, and right Iliac regions that lie underneath the left and right lumbar regions contain digestive related organs.
+The central quadrants in the lower part of the stomach are called the hypogastric region this area can contain small intestines but largely begins to contain more pelvic organs and in women, the upper part of the uterus may sometimes be palpable here and occasionally a distended bladder may be palpable in this region as well.

 Where should I start when learning how to do self abdominal massage